Main points from latest release

-The average number of deaths for the corresponding week over the previous 5 years was 8,940.
+The average number of deaths for the corresponding week over the previous five years was 13,822.

-The increase in the number of deaths registered in the week ending 8 September 2017 is likely to be due to the closure of register offices over the August Bank Holiday in the previous week.
-This pattern is similar to previous years.
+The increase in deaths registered in the week ending 10 January 2020 is likely to be because of the closure of register offices over the bank holiday in the previous week; this pattern is similar to previous years.

 Moveable public holidays, when register offices are closed, affect the number of registrations made in the published weeks and in the corresponding weeks in previous years.